Lucas Reiber: Biography

 In the ARD TV movie Sprung ins Leben, he appeared in March 2014, alongside Simone Thomalla, in his first major role on television.
 He played the talented football player Sebastian, who uses a wheelchair after a car accident.
 He excelled in his role a "sensitive portrait of a traumatized young people".
-In the TV two-parter Die Himmelsleiter in 2015, he played Bruno Zettler, the son of Cologne based black market dealer and former NS - Ortsgruppenleiter Armin Zettler.
+In the TV two-parter After the Fall (Die Himmelsleiter) in 2015, he played Bruno Zettler, the son of Cologne based black market dealer and former NS - Ortsgruppenleiter Armin Zettler.
 In the ZDF thriller Die Mutter des Mörders (The mother of the murderer), he had the lead role, on the side of Natalia Wörner.
 He played Matis, the 20-year-old, mentally handicapped son of the supermarket saleswoman Maria, who comes under suspicion of murder after a violent crime.
 For his acting performance, he was awarded the 2016 New Faces Award.

 Reiber also took over roles in television series.
 In the third season of the RTL series Doctor's Diary, he played in the scenes with the childhood memories the role of the young Marc Meier, played by Florian David Fitz.
 In the multi-award-winning Disney series Binny and the Ghost, he was in both seasons as Niklas Neudecker in front of the camera.
 Two episodes in which he starred as episodes were awarded the 'Goldener Spatz' in 2015.
 He had further episodes of main roles in the television series Heldt (2013, as paraplegic accident victim Manuel Unterberg) and in Leipzig Homicide (2013, the best friend of a young man who died of an overdose of crystal meth).
 In January 2017, Reiber was in the ZDF crime series SOKO 5113 (or SOKO Munich) in an episode main role to see; he played Matti Fauser, the ex-boyfriend of a dead youngster tennis player.

 In addition to his film career, Reiber occasionally performs in the theater.
 In March / April 2013, he appeared in the theater on the Kurfürstendamm in Berlin in the role of teenage and half-orphan Jay in the tragicomedy A normal family by Neil Simon.
 His stage partners were Peggy Lukac (as grandmother) and Chiara Schoras (as Aunt Bella).

 Reiber is a member of the Deutsche Filmakademie (German Film Academy).